 This kind of logo might be ideal if you work in the creative sector and want to stay current and creative.
 Try not to overdo it with frequent modifications to your logo.
 Also, you want customers to associate it with positive events and foster their relationship with your brand.

 Creating a logo is a challenging task, particularly if the brand is new.
 Once you have a logo, creating product packaging becomes another challenge.
-However, with label management and creative collaboration software like Artwork Flow, managing packaging design becomes much easier, especially with proofing tools like the color extractor and font finder.
+However, with label management and workflow automation software like Artwork Flow, managing packaging design & brand asset management becomes much easier, especially with proofing tools like the color extractor and font finder.